-B. Communication Infrastructure
+B. Communication Infrastructure with Wi-Fi Access Points

-The main function of the communication infrastructure is to ensure the connection between the central server and the Wi-Fi access points, and to provide a wireless link for client devices to access the iParking system.
+Since our iParking system is based on Wi-Fi technology, we use Wi-Fi access points at the perimeter of the background infrastructure.
+The main function of the communication infrastructure is to ensure the connection between the central server and these Wi-Fi APs, and to provide a wireless link for client devices to access the iParking system.